Colossus (character): Excalibur

 His stay with Magneto was not long once he realized that Avalon was not the place for him, either, particularly after Magneto was left brain-dead and the space station was destroyed by Holocaust.
 He left in search of the only person he felt truly cared for him, his former love and teammate Shadowcat, now a member of Excalibur.
 Colossus traveled to England, where he found Kitty in the arms of her new love, Pete Wisdom.
 Colossus, exhausted, mentally ill, and enraged, attacked Wisdom and, although the battle was short, Piotr nearly killed him.
 Colossus was subdued by Captain Britain and Meggan, later cured of his illness by Moira MacTaggert.

 Colossus accepted Shadowcat's new life and chose to become a member of Excalibur.
-Although Colossus, along with the rest of the team, soon accepted Kitty's relationship with Wisdom, Kitty's pet dragon, Lockheed, did not, and was often seen trying to reunite Kitty with Peter, whom he much preferred.
-One such example being snatching away the garter during Meggan and Captain Britain's wedding and dropping it into Colossus' hand, who was then required to place it on Kitty's leg, who had previously caught the bride's flowers.
+Although Colossus and the rest of the team eventually accepted Kitty Pryde's relationship with Wisdom, her pet dragon, Lockheed, did not and frequently attempted to reunite her with Peter Rasputin, whom he favored.
+One notable instance occurred at the wedding of Meggan and Captain Britain, when Lockheed seized the garter and dropped it into Colossus's hand, obliging him to place it on Kitty's leg after she had caught the bridal bouquet..
 With Excalibur, he participated in many adventures, including helping to save London from an ancient demon.
-Excalibur eventually disbanded, and Colossus returned with Nightcrawler and Shadowcat to the X-Men.
-But as soon as they returned, they faced a group of imposters following Cerebro, in the guise of Professor X. During this time, he repaired his friendships with Wolverine and Storm, that were broken when he had joined the Acolytes.
+Excalibur eventually disbanded, after which Colossus returned to the X-Men alongside Nightcrawler and Shadowcat.
+Upon their return, the trio confronted a group of impostors led by Cerebro, which was masquerading as Professor X. During this time, he repaired his friendships with Wolverine and Storm, that were broken when he had joined the Acolytes.
 He formed a deep friendship with Marrow.
 Peter again found his long thought-dead brother Mikhail, but unfortunately lost him again when Apocalypse collected The Twelve in his quest for power.